 In all of our facilities in all countries (where there is the infrastructure) we manage our waste by recycling.
 This not only includes paper, plastics, glass, and alkaloid mono use batteries, but we also recycle old technical equipment (TV sets and PC’s) by giving it to charity in some regions.

-In cooperation with various Ministries of Environment we complete annual reports in which we document the sorting of paper, plastics and retired electronic equipment such as video cassettes.
+Across our countries we encourage our personnel to participate in sorting of paper, plastics and retired electronic equipment such as video cassettes.

 Where relevant we will always consider external affiliation to international environmental standards as a key factor when making acquisitions.
 We also consider environmentally friendly technology when making new investments.

 Across our facilities there are a variety of energy and water management systems in place.
 This ranges from energy saving light bulbs, to time control, space sensors, twilight switches and sensor operated water taps.
 In some buildings we have weather compensated algorithm heating systems with night and weekend modes, and building management systems in place that are programmed not to allow the selection of conflicting energy burning requirements.